bloominstituteoftechnology/node-db-challenge/README.md

 # Sprint Challenge: RDBMS and SQL - Projects & Actions

 This challenge allows you to practice the concepts and techniques learned over the past Sprint and apply them in a concrete project.

-This Sprint explored Adding Data Persistence to Web API's and you were taught the following modules: Introduction to Relational Databases and SQL, Inserting and Modifying Data, Querying Data; Migrations and Seeds and Introduction to Data Modeling.
-In your challenge for this Sprint, you will demonstrate proficiency by creating an API that pesist data to SQLite3.
+This Sprint explored Adding Data Persistence to Web APIs and you were taught the following modules: Introduction to Relational Databases and SQL, Inserting and Modifying Data, Querying Data; Migrations and Seeding and Introduction to Data Modeling.

+In your challenge for this Sprint, you will demonstrate proficiency by creating an API that persist data to SQLite3.

 ## Instructions